plutarc/succotash-chess-engine/README.md

 # succotash-chess-engine
-NEAT Chess Engine. writen in python for now
+NEAT Chess Engine.
+Written in python for now